hmartelb/GANs-for-artistic-style-transfer/README.md

 # Using GANs for Artistic Style Transfer
 Final project for the Machine Learning course at Tsinghua University, Fall 2020

 # Introduction

 The purpose of this project is to generate Claude Monet style images from real photos using Generative Adversarial Networks, following the [Kaggle Competition "I’m Something of a Painter Myself"](https://www.kaggle.com/c/gan-getting-started).

 We explored various GAN architectures applied to the style transfer problem, and select CycleGAN, MUNIT and UGATIT due to their impressive performance for similar applications.
-Also, we study the effect of data augmentation and compare the architecture’s benefits and negatives.

 # Quick start